 Fifteen Minutes in the Morning

-After my coffee and oatmeal this Sunday morning, I sat down at the desk in my home office and closed my eyes.
+After my coffee and oatmeal this Sunday morning, I sat down at my desk and closed my eyes.
 When I opened them it was 13 minutes later.

 Bryant just sat in silence and observed his thoughts.
 And that’s what I did.
 The thing that overwhelmingly occupied my mind was my connections, my relationships.
 The depth of them, the appreciation of them, and the strong desire to go on growing those relationships.

-I thought about how I love to read and research and process and share, like I’m doing with this post, with the knowledge or hope that it will resonate with others who recognize similar journeys or desires.
+I thought about how I love to read and research and process and share, like I’m doing with this post, with the knowledge or hope that it will resonate with others going through similar journeys.

 I hope to continue this practice.
 Try it!